Your Quote Request Has 0 items

 Importance of Properly Sizing a Rotary Index Table

-Sizing a rotary index table properly is critical for several reasons, particularly in precision machining, automation, and manufacturing applications.
+Correctly sizing a rotary index table is critical in precision machining, automation, and manufacturing applications.
 The rotary index table is used to position workpieces at precise angles for operations like drilling, milling, or inspection.
-Correct sizing ensures optimal performance, safety, and cost-effectiveness.
+The right size ensures:

 At Motion Index Drives, we use the mass properties provided by the customer’s design software as a starting point for sizing the application.
-However, we don’t rely solely on these values.
-As a trusted partner, we meticulously review each application and cross-check the software’s inertia calculations with the mathematical formulas for inertia to ensure that the loading is accurate.
+We do not rely solely on these values.
+As a trusted partner, we meticulously review each application and cross-check the software’s inertia calculations with the mathematical formulas for inertia to ensure accurate loading.
 This extra step ensures that the index drive is neither undersized, which could lead to premature failure, nor oversized, which would result in unnecessary costs for both the index drive and the control system.

 Four Items to Consider When Sizing a Rotary Index Table